-This guide is not an "official publication" as defined in section 1 of the Tax Administration Act 28 of 2011 and accordingly does not create a practice generally prevailing under section 5 of that Act.
-It is also not a binding general ruling under section 89 of Chapter 7 of the same Act.
-Should an advance tax ruling or a VAT class ruling or VAT ruling under section 41B of the Value-Added Tax Act 89 of 1991 be required, visit the SARS website for details of the application procedure.
+This guide is not an "official publication" as defined in section 1 of the Tax Administration Act 28 of 2011 (the TA Act) and accordingly does not create a practice generally prevailing under section 5 of that Act.
+It does not consider the technical and legal detail that is often associated with taxation and should, therefore, not be used as a legal reference.
+It is also not a binding general ruling (BGR) under section 89 of the TA Act.
+Taxpayers requiring an advance tax ruling or a VAT ruling should visit the SARS website at www.sars.gov.za for details of the application procedure.